FRIDAY 13-9-24

 We managed to watch a bit of television yesterday evening, the first opportunity we've had on this trip.
 We tried to ignore the flashes of interfered as HGV's thundered past our layby.

-I'm amazed we got any sleep last night due to the noise from the very busy road outside as vehicles thundered past just feet away from the side of our vehicle, not only that but each passing rocked the vehicle from side to side.
-But amazing as it seems we both got about seven hours in which was rather good.
+I'm amazed we got any sleep last night due to the noise from the very busy road outside as vehicles sped past just feet away from the side of our vehicle, not only that but each passing rocked the vehicle from side to side.
+But amazing as it seems, we both got about seven hours which was rather good.

 Before leaving our layby we checked the internet weather and news before setting off for the last five miles in to Tamworth.
 I was a bit behind with posting the blog because we were quite tired by the time we pulled over yesterday having travelled quite a distance without having planned to.
 But rather than delay our visit to the town I just uploaded the text intending to finish the job off later today.